What You Need to Know About Labor Relations Specialist

 - Labor Relations Manager

-In 2016, there was an estimated number of 81,100 jobs in the United States for Labor Relations Specialist.
+In the United States, there were 81,100 jobs for Labor Relations Specialist in 2016.
 There is little to no growth in job opportunities for Labor Relations Specialist.
-There will be an estimated 6,800 positions for Labor Relations Specialist per year.
+Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.

 The states with the most job growth for Labor Relations Specialist are Georgia, Maryland, and Louisiana.
 Watch out if you plan on working in Ohio, Vermont, or West Virginia.
 These states have the worst job growth for this type of profession.